 4. Amla benefits liver health

 One study looking at liver health in regards to diabetes found that amla extract lessened oxidative damage to lipids in the liver.
 Alongside this, amla increased the antioxidant parameters in disrupted liver tissues.(6)

-The general hepatoprotective properties of amla were also noted in a 2013 review.
+The general hepatoprotective (liver-protecting) properties of amla were also noted in a 2013 review.
 It observed that amla could relieve toxic effects on the liver from environmental agents, medication, and many other sources.
 (7)

-5. Amla benefits cholesterol health
+5. Amla benefits your cholesterol levels

 How to source amla

-Raw amla fruit, traditionally eaten with red chili powder and salt in India, may be difficult to source.
+Raw amla fruit, traditionally eaten with red chilli powder and salt in India, may be difficult to source.
 If you do get your hands on some, look out for the sweet aftertaste. in Ayurveda, this aftertaste is called vipaka.
 It is seen as a sign of the healing powers of amla.

 Many small-scale amla farmers in India are now seeking organic certification for their amla.
 The tree is naturally resistant to pest and disease, which helps!

 How to use amla in your kitchen

 Amla is used in everything from daal to pickles and chutneys traditionally.
 The juice is sometimes sweetened with honey or has fresh ginger added in.

 Preserved amla recipe